 - An ability for analytical thinking as well as using your intuition

-- Fostering an open and curious mind
+- To foster an open and curious mind

 - A working knowledge of biology and conventional medical treatments